-✓ Lungs comprised of the : airways and alveoli.
-The airways consists of the : Conducting zone: no gas exchange occurs , Transitional zone: alveoli appear, but are not great in number, and Respiratory zone: contains the alveolar sacs.
-Regarding the alveoli, there are Approximately 300 million alveoli , 1/3 mm diameter , and the total surface area if they were complete spheres 80 sq. meters (size of a tennis court) .

-✓ The efficiency of gas exchange between air and blood, which occurs in the alveoli, is dependent on ventilation (alternating inflation and).
+- ✓ Lungs comprised of the : airways and alveoli.
+The airways consists of the : Conducting zone: no gas exchange occurs , Transitional zone: alveoli appear, but are not great in number, and Respiratory zone: contain the alveolar sacs.
+Regarding the alveoli, there are Approximately 300 million alveoli , 1/3 mm diameter , and the total surface area if they were complete spheres 80 sq. meters (size of a tennis court). - ✓ The efficiency of gas exchange between air and blood, which occurs in the alveoli, is dependent on ventilation (alternating inflation and deflation of the lungs). - ✓ The efficiency of ventilation, on the other hand, is dependent on the integrity of the : airways, alveoli, thoracic cage(bones and muscles), and respiratory control mechanisms.